-- As no one under the age of 18 is permitted to enter an Adult Gaming Centre, this Licensing Authority will specifically have regard to the need to protect children and vulnerable persons from harm or being exploited by gambling and will expect the applicant to satisfy the Licensing Authority that there will be sufficient measures to ensure that under 18 year olds do not have access to the premises.
-Applicants are recommended to consider this Licensing Objective very carefully when applying for an Adult Gaming Centre.
+- As no one under the age of 18 is permitted to enter an Adult Gaming Centre, this Licensing Authority will specifically have regard to the need to protect children and vulnerable persons from harm or being exploited by gambling and will expect the applicant to satisfy the Licensing Authority that there will be sufficient measures to ensure that under 18 year olds18-year-olds do not have access to the premises.
+Applicants are recommended to consider this Licensing Objective very carefully when applying for an Adult Gaming Centre. - 5.65 Licensees should have procedures that require their staff to check the age of any customer who appears to be under 25.

-- 5.62 The Council will expect applicants to offer their own measures to meet licensing objectives however appropriate measures / licensing conditions may cover issues such as:

-- Proof of age schemes.

-- CCTV this should be of sufficient quality that it will use evidence.

-- the provision of entrances/machine areas

-- physical separation areas

-- location of entry

-- notices/signage

-- specific opening hours

-- self-exclusionself-exclusion schemes these are schemes whereby individuals

-who acknowledge they have a gambling problem ask beto be barred from

-certain premises

-- provision of information leaflets/helpline numbers for organisations such as GamCare